 Fertilizing your garden seems like a no-brainer, but it's a little more complicated than just spreading some store-bought granules on your vegetables and flowers and watching them mature into blue-ribbon specimens.
 Too much fertilizer or the wrong kind can do more harm than good, as can the right kind of fertilizer applied at the wrong time.
-The right kind of fertilizer applied at the right time, however, can indeed make your garden bloom and fill your table with fresh, tasty produce.
+The right kind of fertilizer applied at the right time and in the right amount, however, can indeed make your garden bloom and fill your table with fresh, tasty produce.

 The first step in determining the right fertilizer is to get a soil test because that will tell you which nutrients are present and which are missing.
 If all the essential nutrients are already there, you don't need to fertilize, and it's actually better that you don't.
 It's a little bit like overeating: The extra nutrients go to places in your body where you don't want them and end up turning your svelte figure into one that's not so svelte, and so it is with the plants in your garden.
 Their leaves can get too large relative to the flowers and vegetables or vice versa — the blooms can be too dominant.